Periodontal Disease in Grapevine Texas

 Gum disease is classified according to the severity of the disease.
 The two major stages are gingivitis and periodontitis.

-In the early stage of gum disease, called gingivitis, the gums become red, swollen and bleed easily.
+In the early stage of gum disease, called gingivitis, the gums become red, swollen, and bleed easily.
 At this stage, the disease is still reversible and can usually be eliminated by treatment in the family dentistry office and daily brushing and flossing.

 In the more advanced stages of gum disease, called periodontitis, the gums and bone that support the teeth become damaged.
 Whereas healthy gums and bone anchor teeth firmly in place, infected gums can cause teeth to become loose, fall out, or have to be removed.
-Periodontal treatment in the early stages is crucial to avoiding these negative effects of gum disease.
+Periodontal treatment in the early stages is crucial to avoid these negative effects of gum disease.

 Some factors increase the risk of developing gum disease:

 - Some types of medication such as steroids, some types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers, and oral contraceptives